marcocastignoli/wow-proxy/README.md

 ## Discord bot creating
-* create tow bots in discord: one for wowchat, one for your custom bot
+* create two bots in discord: one for wowchat, one for your custom bot

 ## Configuration